Centre for Grid Innovation housed at new Productivity and Innovation Centre

 The microgrid lab is a perfect fit for NAIT’s new innovation facility, said NAIT’s president and CEO, Dr. Glenn Feltham.

 “Globally competitive enterprises embrace business innovation, particularly related to productivity.
 They adopt new technologies, and through applied research and product innovation, they ensure that products have a market.
 This is the role for NAIT’s Productivity and Innovation Centre.”

 Large companies like ATCO and Siemens will partner with researchers and other innovators to develop and test new technologies.

-“I am convinced that the solutions that we will jointly develop here will not only support and facilitate energy transition in Alberta, but we will be exporting these solutions in Canada and across the globe,” says Faisal Kazi, president and CEO of Siemens Canada.
+“I am convinced that the solutions that we will jointly develop here will not only support and facilitate energy transition in Alberta, but we will be exporting these solutions in Canada and across the globe,” said Faisal Kazi, president and CEO of Siemens Canada.

-The microgrid lab will help researchers and industry partners discover innovative technologies to generate, manage and store energy and reduce or eliminate greenhouse gas emissions, says Lauren Mercier, the NAIT research and innovation specialist helping to build the lab.
+The microgrid lab will help researchers and industry partners discover innovative technologies to generate, manage and store energy and reduce or eliminate greenhouse gas emissions, said Lauren Mercier, the NAIT research and innovation specialist helping to build the lab.

 Small business solutions

 Small businesses also hope to work with the NAIT centre.
 Growing Greener Innovations, a company that has developed a small, portable power system, plans to test and refine it with NAIT researchers, said its president, Connie Stacey.
 It could be used to power a rural home, an outdoor event, or medical equipment in an aid camp, for example.